hhru/api/docs_eng/employer_negotiations_statistics.md

 --- | --- | --------
-received | number | number of responses to employer jobs received in the last `30 days` (the "Period") viewed_percent | number or null | percentage of read responses to the employer's jobs for the Period, or `null` if there are no responses viewed_percent_change | number or null | difference between the current viewed_percent value compared to the previous Period, or `null` if there are no responses replied_percent | number or null | percentage of responses to employer jobs that have been moved to any other [collection](employer_negotiations.md#term-collection) and accompanied by messages for a Period, or `null` if there are no responses replied_percent_change | number or null | difference between the current replied_percent value compared to the previous Period, or `null` if there are no responses average_reply_time | number or null | average time in days between receiving a response to an employer job and sending a message, or `null` if no messages were sent politeness | object or null | [The object `politeness`](#employer_politeness_field) or `null`, if company [politeness index](https://hh.ru/article/23734)  is not calculated, for example,  the company has no vacancies or responses
+received | number | number of responses to employer jobs received in the last `30 days` (the "Period") viewed_percent | number or null | percentage of read responses to the employer's jobs for the Period, or `null` if there are no responses replied_percent | number or null | percentage of responses to employer jobs that have been moved to any other [collection](employer_negotiations.md#term-collection) and accompanied by messages for a Period, or `null` if there are no responses average_reply_time | number or null | average time in days between receiving a response to an employer job and sending a message, or `null` if no messages were sent politeness | object or null | [The object `politeness`](#employer_politeness_field) or `null`, if company [politeness index](https://hh.ru/article/23734)  is not calculated, for example,  the company has no vacancies or responses